ultimate271/notes/book/agnostic/firstdraft.md

 greater understanding of these sorts of questions is the justification of what is to come.

-So the beginning to our journey, the beginning of any line of thought which leads to a potential greater understanding of these sorts of questions, is to start with this question.
+So I want to try and begin our journey, and to find the beginning of the journey, I want to ask a question which to me seems to hit the best place to begin.

 What do we know?

 Now, at this point, we have already run into a problem.
 What is meant by "know" and even still, what is meant by "we" or "I"?
 This is the issue of definitions that I am quite honestly not truly able to get around.
-Already, at the starting point of our journey, we have to define a term before we can experience that term.
+Even before the starting point of our journey, we have to define a term before we can experience that term.
 But enough.
 Let's instead try and answer that question, and in this way we can get to our starting point.

-So many people would claim to know that the world is round.
-They would also claim to know their name, what country they live in, and what year it is.
+So many people would claim to know a multitude of things.
+They know that the world is round they know their name, what country they live in, and what year it is.
 These are things that, when you ask a four year old if she knows how old she is, she will hold up four fingers and say "I'm four" in a potentially adorable voice.
 This is not the sort of knowledge I wish to talk.
 These are the sorts of things that we know "beyond a reasonable doubt", to use law terminology.
-I instead ask the question, what do we know, inculding the reasonable doubt?
+I instead ask the question, what do we know within the reasonable doubt?

 I want to make the distinction about which way I am going here.
 A Chirstian in his kitchen would know beyond a reasonable doubt that the pot he is holding is